mcjian09/mcjian09.github.io/contact.md

 # Contact Me

 Thank you for visiting my website!
-Feel free to reach out — I’m always open to new opportunities, collaborations, or questions about my research.
+Feel free to reach out!
+I’m always open to new opportunities, collaborations, or questions about my research.

 ## Email
 You can reach me directly at: